 Dental Care Practitioners are clinical healthcare professionals who are not fully qualified dentists.
 They provide a range of services to assist the dentist in providing quality care.
 Dental nurses, for example, provide assistance in all manners to the dentist, including: sterilizing equipment, mixing treatments, administration, and disinfecting the work area.
 Nurses are often required to undertake an eclectic array of roles to ensure the smooth running of the practice.

-focus on preventative care.
+Dental hygienists focus on preventative care.
 They are responsible for preventing tooth decay and other oral problems.
-Polishing, scaling, and applying topical fluoride are treatments offered by dental hygienists.
+Polishing, scaling, and applying topical fluoride are all treatments offered by dental hygienists.

 Dental healthcare practitioners typically require less training than a dentist; however, that does not mean that the potential for career progression is limited.
 There are a number of training opportunities available to dental care practitioners that allow them to take on more responsibilities and increase their salary.

 All dental professionals require training under the auspices of the General Dental Council (GDC).
 In 2008, it became mandatory for all dental professionals, including dental nurses, technicians, and hygienists, to become registered members.
 All courses available in the UK are registered with the GDC and students are required to register with the organization before practicing dentistry.

 Despite the myriad of legislations and regulation of the health industry, training in dental healthcare is relatively short compared to some other healthcare roles.
 While dentists, like doctors, should expect to train for about 7 years before being able to work independently, dental healthcare practitioners can qualify in about 2 years.
 All of this depends on the academic pathway, and some more specialised roles require additional training.

 All prospective dentists will need to pursue an undergraduate dental degree and most students will follow a similar route to postgraduate study.